dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

 is unnecessarily restrictive as there is no way the ISO-Standard can list all the possible atoms and information may well have have to carried in terms more complex than atoms.
 Additionally the intended meaning of the listed atoms is undescribed and in some cases is obscure.

+If you **have** to invent your own exception consider this:

+Jan Wielemaker writes:

+> All errors must use `error(Formal, Context)` because that is what the development environment expects.
+> Formal should be one of the ISO terms if (reasonably) appropriate.
+If nothing is appropriate you
+> may look in boot/messages.pl whether SWI-Prolog already defines something more appropriate or you may
+> invent your own `Formal`.
+In this case my vote would got for jpl_state_error with enough arguments
+> to provide enough context for a good message.
+So, not illegal state_error.
+Look at the ISO terms.
+> There is no `illegal_type_error`, bad something, etc. It would be double, we are already talking
+> about an error.

 ### Using `library(error)`

 ISO-Standard exceptions can be thrown with [`library(error)`](https://www.swi-prolog.org/pldoc/man?section=error).